Old Aqueduct Club

 Was once the center of education in northeast Indiana.
 In 1893 it moved to Upland, IN and became Taylor University.
 A photo of a marker at its location by the river and very close to the turn for Wayne Street is shown on A short historical tour of central Fort Wayneby Nancy McCammon-Hansen published June 28, 2013 on History Center Notes & Queries blog.

 Lewis and Hanna Streets in early 1900s.
-1905 photo in the October 23, 1965 The News-Sentinel newspaper and discussion September 24, 2017 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+1905 photo in the October 23, 1965 The News-Sentinel newspaperand discussion September 24, 2017 on You are positively from Fort Wayne, if you remember...
+Archived group on Facebook.

 One Summit Square

 Built on the old 1960 Wolf & Desauer location.
-Indiana Michigan Power Center on Wikipedia, the free encyclopedia.
+Indiana Michigan Power Center on Wikipedia, The Free Encyclopedia.
 Discussion October 22, 2017 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group on Facebook.

 Photo and discussion of thier upside down sign July 17, 2017 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group on Facebook.

 Back to top